opst/knitfab-docs/01.getting-started/getting-started.en.md

       - "type:model"

 # log (optional):
-#   Set tags stored log (STDOUT+STDERR of runs of this plan) as data.
+#   Set Tags stored log (STDOUT+STDERR of runs of this Plan) as Data.
 #   If missing or null, log would not be stored.
 log:
   tags:
     - "type:log"

-# active (optional):
+# active (optional, mutable):
-#   To suspend executing runs by this plan, set false explicitly.
+#   To suspend executing Runs by this Plan, set false explicitly.
 #   If missing or null, it is assumed as true.
 active: true

-# resource (optional):
+# resource (optional, mutable):
-# Specify the resource , cpu or memory for example, requirements for this plan.
+# Specify the resource , cpu or memory for example, requirements for this Plan.
-# This value can be changed after the plan is applied.
+# This value can be changed after the Plan is applied.

 # There can be other resources.
 For them, ask your administrator.